greek-learner-texts/ChambersGreekWar/README.md

 ## Progress

+- OCR complete
+- First review of OCR & correction is complete

 ### Current Work:

-* reviewing & formatting OCR text for the Greek narrative portion

-The Greek text narrative portion of Chambers' reader is composed of 48 sections broken up into "parts" of twelve chapters each.
-The dot format hierarchy used is `Section.Paragraph.Line`.
-Zero-values in dot notation indicate headings.
-Parts are _not_ currently tracked in the files themselves but can be considered additional metadata.
-Section titles should be included in the format of `XX.00.00`.

-Cleanup and formatting is in progress.
+* Collating & formatting supplementary material: endnotes, vocabulary, lemmatization, etc.

+### Changes & Contributions:

+Proofreading of the core text is extremely welcome!!!

+To submit changes:
+- Edit the source markdown in `drafts/chambers_ocr.md`.
+- Run `scripts/normalize.py` and `scripts/gen_txt.py` to create the GTLP-formatted text files.
+- Run `scripts/validate.py` to validate the GLTP format.
+- Run `build-html.py` to build the static site html.
+- Open a PR!

+If that sounds difficult, just open an issue in the project and I'll try to make the changes asap.

 ### To-Do

 * OCR & cleanup work on endnotes & other material
 * Formatting
 * Lemmatization

+### Notes on the project so far

+The Greek text narrative portion of Chambers' reader is composed of 48 chapters broken up into "parts" of twelve chapters each.
+The GLTP dot format hierarchy used is `Chapter.Paragraph.Line`.
+Zero-values in dot notation indicate headings.
+Parts are _not_ currently tracked in the files themselves but can be considered additional metadata.
+Chapter titles are included in the format of `XX.00.00`.

 ## License